 Medical cannabis.
 There is no denying the greening of the nation as it pertains to marijuana.
 Veterans have been using weed medically since the days of Vietnam, and helped thrust marijuana into the American consciousness.
 Today, Americans views marijuana much differently from the days of Vietnam.
 Indeed, they see it for the peace plant it is.

-Veterans marched on Washington this past Memorial Day demanding greater and more affordable access to the plan, according to Fox News.
+Veterans marched on Washington this past Memorial Day demanding greater and more affordable access to the plant, according to Fox News.

 Baking another way…baking cakes.
 Believe it or not, baking can help alleviate PTSD symptoms.
 One theory is that following directions helps slow down brain processes and create a diversion from unpleasant thoughts associated with PTSD.
 Says veteran Josh Tredinnick in a VA press release about baking program for veterans at Dog Tag Bakery, “Baking has been very therapeutic as far as just getting me involved in a healthy activity.
 What I’ve enjoyed most about it that you can take this set of ingredients, you can follow these steps, and you’re more than likely to come out with the this final product every single times.”